Woosmap/geofencing-ios-sdk/README.md

 ## GPX files
-To testing geolocation in an iOS app, you can mock a route to simulate locations.
+To test geolocation in an iOS app, you can mock a route to simulate locations.
-For create a gpx files, the following tool converts a Google Maps link (also works with Google Maps Directions) to a .gpx file : https://mapstogpx.com/mobiledev.php
+To create a gpx files, the following tool converts a Google Maps link (also works with Google Maps Directions) to a .gpx file: https://mapstogpx.com/mobiledev.php
-To emulate, foolow instruction here :  http://www.madebyuppercut.com/testing-geolocation-ios-app/
+To emulate, follow instructions here :  http://www.madebyuppercut.com/testing-geolocation-ios-app/

 ## Additional Documentation

-* [Enabling Location](./doc/EnablingLocation.md) : To use location, first thing is enabling associated services on the user device.
+* [Enabling Location](./doc/EnablingLocation.md): To use location, first thing is enabling associated services on the user device.
 Find out here how to do it and more importantly what are the different permissions and consequences of choices made by the user
-* [Enabling the Push Notification Service](./doc/EnablingPushNotificationService.md) : As for location, user has to accept Push Notification, here are what to set in your app, associated permissions for the user, APNS registering process and tips to test it all.
+* [Enabling the Push Notification Service](./doc/EnablingPushNotificationService.md): As for location, user has to accept Push Notification, you can find here what to set in your app, associated permissions for the user, APNS registering process and tips to test it all.
-* [Notifications Service Extensions](./doc/NotificationsServiceExtensions.md) : If you are here, it’s because you want custom notifications.
+* [Notifications Service Extensions](./doc/NotificationsServiceExtensions.md): if you are here, it’s because you want custom notifications.
 Find out here how to handle those.
-* [Setup the location manager](./doc/SetupLocationManager.md) : How to configure the Location Manager in the Notification Service Extension.
+* [Setup the location manager](./doc/SetupLocationManager.md): how to configure the Location Manager in the Notification Service Extension.
-* [Check Timestamp of the payload](./doc/CheckTimestampPayload.md) : Because differences may occur between sending time and reception time, you may need to check it before retrieving a location.
+* [Check Timestamp of the payload](./doc/CheckTimestampPayload.md): because differences may occur between sending time and reception time, you may need to check it before retrieving a location.
-* [Enabling Location in different lifecycle](./doc/EnablingLocationLifecycle.md) : how to use location manager in different lifecycle (Foreground, Background) of the app
+* [Enabling Location in different lifecycle](./doc/EnablingLocationLifecycle.md): how to use location manager in different lifecycle (Foreground, Background) of the app
-* [Get Location with optimizations](./doc/GetLocationOptimizations.md) : To optimize detection mouvement with battery usage.
+* [Get Location with optimizations](./doc/GetLocationOptimizations.md): to optimize detection mouvement with battery usage.
-* [APIs request](./doc/APIsRequest.md) : Find out here how to use Woosmap Search API to “geo contextualize” the location of your users.
+* [APIs request](./doc/APIsRequest.md): find out here how to use Woosmap Search API to “geo contextualize” the location of your users.
-* [Notification APIs request](./doc/APIsRequestInNotification.md) : In use of a notification, Location of the mobile is one thing but knowing from what the mobile is close to is another thing.
+* [Notification APIs request](./doc/APIsRequestInNotification.md): in use of a notification, Location of the mobile is one thing but knowing from what the mobile is close to is another thing.
 Find out here how to use Woosmap Search API to “geo contextualize” the location of your users.